 Only an applicant can appeal a planning decision.

-Please note that only applicants may lodge an appeal, there is no right of appeal for third parties (e.g. Objectors to an application).
+Only applicants can lodge an appeal, there is no right of appeal for third parties (e.g. Objectors to an application).

 Everyone who comments in writing on an application will be informed if it becomes subject to an appeal.
 They will also be given the chance to make further submissions during the course of the appeal.